shipping-docker/vessel-docs/source/docs/docker-usage.md

 local               vesselexample_vesselredis
 ```

 This shows two "local" volumes.
-Their name is built by Docker using a normalized directory name of the project, and the name "vesselmysql" or "vesselredis" appended.
+Their name is generated by Docker using a normalized directory name of the project, with the name "vesselmysql" or "vesselredis" appended.

-If you want to clean old volumes, or delete your current ones, you can!
-Just know this permanently deletes your data, including your databases:
+If you want to clean old volumes, or delete your current ones, you can! *Just know this permanently deletes your data, including your databases*:

 ```bash
 docker volume rm vesselexample_vesselmysql